jubyaid123/productivity-webapp/team-project-proposal.md

       + Github username: riazahmed01
       + School: CCNY
 3. **Executive summary** (2 paragraphs)
     - This application helps user organize and manage their time better using to-do lists, calenders, goal setting, time tracking for tasks etc (With the Possibility of an AI assitant).
+We find calender and task tracking apps very useful and almost a necessity when having a busy schedule.
+Most apps we used were great for a specific aspect of time management but lack or disregard other aspects.
+This web app would be targeted towards students and other professionals who need to organize their lives.

     - A summary/pitch of your project.
 This should include answers to the following:
         + What does the application do?